andregraubner/website/_pages/about.md

 social_under_image: true # includes social icons underneath picture
 ---

-I am interested in building foundation models for genomics and epigenomics.
+I am interested in building genetic and epigenetic foundation models, for example with [State Space Models](https://arxiv.org/abs/2312.00752).

 Before that I built tools, methods and datasets to advance research questions in climate science at Nvidia and the European Space Agency.
 When appropriate, I like to apply and improve methods from deep learning.